cashviar/cashviar/README.md

 - A CFD trader
 - A top fan of Gojo Satoru
 - Ultra-stylish enthusiasts
-- Counting banknotes is the favorite
+- Fond of counting banknotes